msackton/taelgarverse1720/docs/people/sembarans/oudine.md

 :octicons-location-24:{ .lg .middle } Met by the [Heroes of Cleenseau](<../pcs/cleenseau/heroes-of-cleenseau.md>) on January 4th, 1720 in [Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/cleenseau.md>), the [Manor of Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/manor-of-cleenseau.md>), the [Barony of Aveil](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/barony-of-aveil.md>)

+A washerwoman from Underhill, who died when her baby turned into a zombie and exploded.
+Some of the people think she has had several children with various different men, and lived at Tumbledown Farm.